kkthxbye-code/csgo_bugs/panorama_mitm_xss/README.md

 ```
 <link>https://blah.io/test"); $.Schedule( 45.0, _ => {GameInterfaceAPI.SetSettingString("r_drawothermodels", "2");} );//</link>
 ```
+As was found by some other people, GameInterfaceAPI.SetSettingString does not respect cheat flagged cvars.

 ### Example webserver
 Just run the main.py (depends on flask).
 Can be made in anything, just remember the content-type header.